-Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership includir agreements or material issues with third parties such as joint very partnerships, overriding royalties, native title interests, historical wilderness or national park and environmental settings.
-The security of the tenure held at the time of reporting along wild known impediments to obtaining a licence to operate in the area.
-Wyoming Mineral Lease lands in Converse County, Wyoming.
+Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint venture partnerships, overriding royalties, native title interests, historical sites wilderness or national park and environmental settings.
+The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
 Lo Herma's mining lode claims cover 11,244 acres within 603 claims.
-The State of Wyoming Mineral Leases consists of 2 uranium lease agreements covering 1.5 sections of land totaling 944 acres.
-Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
+The State of Wyoming Mineral Leases consists of 2 uranium lease Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
 Exploration for uranium occurred in the 1970's and 1980's by Pioneer Nuclear Inc. and Joint Venture partners.
 GTI owns a comprehensive data package of Pioneer Nuclear Drilling data which constitutes the exploration results used to determine inferred resources & ETRs.
 The drilling data is of a quality that indicates adherence to standard US uranium exploration practices of the 1970's.
 The drilling data includes all of the necessary information to develop a database suitable to prepare a current mineral resource estimate.
 Geology Deposit type, geological setting and style of mineralisation.
 Uranium deposits associated with fluvial channels and reducing environments within fluvial sandstones. (sandstone hosted roll-front uranium deposits).
 The data package primarily corresponds to mineralisation within the Eocene Wasatch formation and the underlying Paleocene Fort Union Formation of the Powder River Basin, a regional synclinal basin.
 The